jfasch/openheating/README.md

 Heating Control System
 ======================

-Will once solve my needs for a heating control system which comprehends a historically grown constellation.
+Will once solve my needs for a heating control system that comprehends a historically grown constellation.

 * Two heat sources
   * Oil (fully automatic)
   * Wood (manual firing, in the living room).
-Wood currently dominates oil in a brutal way, in that a bi-metal switch disbles oil burning abruptly.
+Wood currently dominates oil in a brutal way, in that a bi-metal temperature switch disbles oil burning abruptly when wood is coming.
 * Two heat sinks
   * Water; a 1000l buffer, where potable water is exchanged through
   * Radiators across the house, in a single circuit